-Due to its multidisciplinary expertise, Solthis supports research in a number of different ways:
+Thanks to its multidisciplinary expertise, Solthis supports research in several ways:

-Through helping to identify new solutions based upon scientific evidence.
-A number of low-income countries have at their disposal meaningful data but little means of interpretation.
-Operational research allows for the exploitation of this data in order to identify strategies, interventions, tools and new forms of understanding, which in turn help to improve the quality, efficiency and performance of the health system, health services and programmes fighting against disease.
+By helping to identify new solutions based on scientific evidence.
+Many low-income countries have significant data but little evidence.
+Operations research can harness this data to identify strategies, interventions, tools, or new knowledge to improve the quality, effectiveness, or performance of the health system, health services, or disease control programs.

 Participants and teachers training workshop at the Clinical Research